 One fine morning earlier this month, I found myself on the banks of Pasak River.
 A little north of Bangkok in Thailand at Sao Hai District in Saraburi province.
 We were here to explore the Sunday floating market.
 Given the images of the more popular floating market, we expected the boats on river selling all the colorful fruits and vegetables of Thailand.
 We reached and found a market on the riverside.
 I was a bit disappointed and thought of all those missed photo opportunities.
 But this was just for a moment before I started exploring Ton Tan market.

 Bann Ton Tan Riverside Market, Thailand

 Ton Tan Market – Colorful Sweets, Fruits & Garments

 A lot of fried/baked/roasted food was being prepared right in front of us.
 I noticed the women were running most of these shops.
 As if they decided to cook for a larger audience today instead of just cooking for their families only.
 They chatted with each other as they cooked; and chatted with the customers as they transacted and smiled at us when language was a barrier.
-They were all very graceful and made me taste everything that I potentially could.
+They were all very graceful with me.
+And made me taste everything that I potentially could.
 When I started walking around the market I was not too sure if I would find any vegetarian stuff to eat.
 But by the end of my walk, I was full by just tasting the options available.